-Port Authority of Allegheny County provides public transportation services throughout Pittsburgh and Allegheny County.
+Port Authority of Allegheny County provides public transportation throughout Pittsburgh and Allegheny County.

 The Authority's 2,400 employees operate, maintain and support bus, light rail, incline and paratransit services for approximately 215,000 daily riders.

 Port Authority is currently focused on enacting a number of improvements to make service more efficient and easier to use.
-Numerous projects are either underway or in the planning stages, including implementation of smart card technology, real-time service status and on-street bus rapid transit.
+Numerous projects are either underway or in the planning stages, including implementation of smart card technology, real-time vehicle tracking and on-street bus rapid transit.

 Port Authority is governed by an 11-member Board of Directors – unpaid volunteers who are appointed by the Allegheny County Executive, leaders from both parties in the Pennsylvania House of Representatives and Senate, and the Governor of Pennsylvania.
 The Board conducts a monthly public meeting.